ETCHED IN PAIN

 - “Oh no, here comes the throbbing again!”

-And now the Dr. Jekyll and Mr. Hyde arguing begins:
+Next, the Dr. Jekyll and Mr. Hyde argument begins:

 - “Just quit dwelling on it all.
 You are too tired to care anyway.”